 The Board has completed an evaluation on the internal controls of the Group according to the requirements of the Basic Internal Control Norms for Enterprises, the Stock Exchange Listing Rules, the SSE Listing Rules and the relevant requirements of laws and regulations.
-According to the identification standards for defects in internal control over financial reporting of the Company, as at the reference date of internal control over the financial reporting.
-According to the identification standards for defects in internal control over the identification standards for defects in internal control over financial reporting.
-According to the identification standards for defects in internal control over non-financial reporting of the Company, as at the reference date of internal control over the financial reporting.
+According to the identification standards for defects in internal control over financial reporting of the Company, as at the reference date of internal control assessment (as at 31 December 2022), there was no material defect or important defect in the Group's internal control over the financial reporting.
 According to the identification standards for defects in internal control over non-financial reporting of the Company, as at the reference date of internal control assessment, there was no material defect or important defect in the Group's internal control over the non-financial reporting.
 In the opinion of the Board, the Group has maintained, in all material respects, effective internal control in accordance with the system of the internal control norms for enterprises and the relevant provisions.